uvaai/pdp/_schedules/1 Fall 2022/index.md

 * 4 - Exceptional style and design, answers are beyond expectations.

+### Attendance

+We expect you to be present and working on campus every weekday from 9 to 5.
+The material of these course covers a lot of practical skills, which cannot just be learned from reading a book or watching a video.
+This means we expect you'll need to ask plenty questions while working on assignments, as you try and master these different skills.
+This is why we offer a lot practical assistance, so there is a chance for you to ask the questions you have about the scheduled material *every day*.

+In spite of this, we maintain a soft attendance requirement.
+This means that there is no hard rule stating that if you miss a certain percentage of days, you will fail the course, i.e. attendance does not directly affect your final grade.

+However, indirectly attendance definitely will affect your grade.
+The material requires you to work regularly on the assignments and ask questions along the way so you don't get stuck.
+This means if you are not on campus, you are much more likely to get stuck longer and thus end up with too little time before the deadline.

+In addition, we will still take attendence samples regularly in the room.
+This does not affect whether you pass or fail the course, but is used as metric to give us an indication of the effort you are putting into following the courses as intended.
+If you request an extension or exception, or ask for extra help or resources for the material, we'll always take your attendance into account when considering your request.
+Requests from students who miss attendance are generally much less likely to be granted.

+If you are done with all the material for the module before the day of the deadline, you should show your assignments to a TA *during practical assistance*.
+The TA will check if they agree every element has been properly completed, and if so you'll be granted exemption from the attendance checks for the rest of the module.

 ### Exam

 The exam at the end of the course will consist of multiple short programming exercises based on the modules of this course.
 This exam will be *pass/fail*.
 More details on the exam will follow later.